luis-ma-sousa/MentalHealthLog/Notebook/README_DASHBOARD.md

 - Contributing factors most associated with positive or negative emotions
 - Day vs. night emotional differences

+## 📷 Example Visualizations

+For sample visualizations and analysis examples, see the [results gallery](../results-gallery.md) in the main project directory.

+## 🔄 Integration with Web App

+This dashboard is designed to work with the data collected by the [MentalHealthLog Web App](../App/README.md).
+For information on how to set up the complete system, refer to the [main project README](../README.md).

 ## 🔒 Data Privacy & Security

 This dashboard processes personal health information.
 Consider these security measures: